Chemistry & Biochemistry

 Example Career Outcomes

-The Department of Chemistry at W&L provides instruction in the chemical and biochemical sciences and conducts scientific research in chemistry and biochemistry that involves students at all levels.
+The Department of Chemistry & Biochemistry at W&L provides instruction in the chemical and biochemical sciences and conducts scientific research in chemistry and biochemistry that involves students at all levels.
 In both the classroom and the lab, the Department emphasizes a unique form of critical thinking and problem solving that distinguishes chemists and encourages its students to apply and share this training in the community that surrounds them.

 - Research with students, during both the academic year and the summer, is a hallmark of our program.
 Active research programs are ongoing in biochemistry, inorganic, organic, and physical chemistry.